feliperomero3/angular-auction/README.md

 ## Getting started

 1. Clone the project.
+1. Use existing or generate a new TLS certificate for localhost.
+    1. Place the certificate file `server.crt` and the private key file `server.key` in the application's root, that is, the `ngAction` folder. ['Quickly generate a development certificate with OpenSSL'][6]
 1. Open a terminal in the ngAuction directory and execute `npm install` to download and install all the dependencies.
 1. After the previous command finishes run `npm start`.
 1. Open your browser and go to <http://localhost:4200>.